SamIngram29/Data_Course_INGRAM/README.md

 Masha and Luna are the bestest pups in the whole world.
 I don't know what I am writing anymore because I feel too tired to think of much else.
 Snip, snap, snip, snap, snip snap.
 Snip, snap, snip, snap, snip, snap.
+This is great this is fun.
+I am really hungry right now.
+Maybe I shall eat.